jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 Once a year is scraped, we end up with a folder conaining CSV files for each individual race in a given year.
 To combine all of the races into one file I wrote a quick `fileJoin` script which simply creates a CSV housing the data for an entire year of races.
 We then send this off to BigQuery for some additional cleaning and querying.

 ### BigQuery
-Now that our marathon data is into BigQuery, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
+Now that our marathon data is into our database, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
 After this, we need to get our weather data.

 ## Weather Data Colleciton and Manipulation
 Now that we have marathon data in BigQuery we need to collect the weather data that is associated with each row.
-This is a little more complicated than just looking up the weather and.
+This is a little more complicated than just looking up the weather and adding it to the data